 Some say it is native to Syria and spread to other parts of the world.
 It likes temperate and subarctic regions in the northern hemisphere.
 Reaching as far north as Iceland.
 It likes deep, moist loam and shade and is most often found near running water.

 In China the upper part of the plant is used to treat the head, the middle part of the root helps preserve the internal organs and strengthen the body and the tips of the roots, which are considered more blood moving.
 In TCM they also fry the herb in vinegar or wine to strengthen the blood invigorating properties.
 Toasting the herb to ash enhances its ability to warm the meridians and stop bleeding.

-The roots are the most medicinal part but the stems can be used to flavor candy and stews.
+The roots are the most medicinal part but the stems add flavor candy and stews.
 The stems prevent and aid digestion.
 It has a long history of use to protect against contagion, purifying blood and curing ailments like the plague.
 A tonic used to restore health and vitality.

-It is used externally for joint pain, nerve pain, and skin disorders.
+Externally effective for joint pain, nerve pain, and skin disorders.
 The resin angeelicin stimulates the lungs and skin.
-The fresh leaves can be used as a poultice for lung and chest diseases.
+The fresh leaf poultice benefits lung and chest diseases.

 White Peony Root – Bai Shao

 Energetics/ Flavor: Bitter, sour, slightly sweet, cool, slightly astringent

 Key constituents: Monoterpene glycosides (including Paeoniflorin and Albiflorin), Paeonol, Calcium, Copper, Astragalin, Tannins, Flavonoids